init1-dev/hotel-miranda-dashboard/README.md

 ### TODO:
 - General refactor
-- change password from dashboard user info (work in progress)
-- add password to handleSubmit in user info
 - swal to manage errors in get, post, put or delete
 - premongo branch
 - implement TopBarContainer icon alert to work with db